jeremyleung521/LPATH/docs/usage.rst

 There are two different ways of running these steps.
 Due to the sheer amount of parameter options, it is recommended that users start with the Jupyter notebook.

 1. Import each step's ``main()`` function and run everything in an interactive python session (e.g., Jupyter notebook).  **[RECOMMENDED]**
-2. Run through the command line (e.g., ``lpath discretize -I west.h5 --assign-arguments '--config-from-file --scheme TEST'``.
+2. Run through the command line (e.g., ``lpath discretize -I west.h5 --assign-arguments='--config-from-file --scheme TEST'``.

 .. _API: https://lpath.readthedocs.io/en/latest/api.html